-Although most sluggers lack color movement and the struggle to stop fast-moving opponents, this is not always the case.
+Although most sluggers lack color movement and struggle to stop fast-moving opponents, this is not always the case.
 Unlike sluggers, swarmers, and out-boxers, they throw less but harder and rely less on combinations.
-As the sluggers’ style of hitting is often predictable, they are prone to counter punching.
+As the sluggers’ style of hitting is often predictable, they are prone to counter-punching.

-Hand speed, usually a combination of excellent job and/or counter-punching ability, better defense and accuracy than slugger, and slugger type strength boxer puncture are all features.
+Hand speed, usually a combination of excellent job and/or counter-punching ability, better defense and accuracy than a slugger, and slugger-type strength boxer puncture are all features.
 In addition, a boxer-puncher is more likely to fight in a crowded manner than an out-boxer.
 In general, boxer punctures lack the agility and defensive abilities of a pure boxer.
 Outboxers are usually defeated by boxer punctures, especially if their speed and mobility can be matched.
 They work effectively against the crowd, as the extra force prevents the crowd from invading.
-Boxer-punchers are difficult to classify because their style resembles that of a slugger, rider, or out-boxer.
+Boxer punchers are difficult to classify because their style resembles that of a slugger, rider, or out-boxer.

 As the name suggests, the purpose of this boxing technique is to discourage the opponent, relying primarily on a counter-attack.
 A counter-punch manipulates the opponent to make mistakes, allowing him to counter-punch with a deadly counterstrike.
 To complete this approach, you must be extremely nervous and a complete slip master.

 There is no such thing as an unexpected sport like boxing.
 With so much frustration in the boxing ring that has stunned the Buckeyes, boxing is fine and really about who prepares the most.